Star Parker: Biography

-Parker was born Larstella Irby in Moses Lake, Washington; she was raised in a non-religious home by often-absent parents.
-She has made the claim that after one arrest for shoplifting, her high school guidance counselor told her "not to worry about it, because I was a 'victim of racism, lashing out at society.'"
-She began advocating for conservative social and political causes, and founded CURE in 1995.
-After she was laid off from her job as a program host on Los Angeles radio station KABC (after the outlet was purchased by Disney), Parker devoted her efforts to CURE full-time.
+Parker was born in Moses Lake, Washington.
+She claims that after an arrest for shoplifting, her high school guidance counselor told her "not to worry about it, because I was a 'victim of racism, lashing out at society.'"

 Center for Urban Renewal and Education

 In 1995, Parker founded the Coalition on Urban Renewal and Education, and later changed its name to the Center for Urban Renewal and Education (CURE).
-Located in Washington, D.C., CURE is a policy-oriented and politically conservative think-tank; Parker serves as its president.
+Located in Washington, D.C., CURE is a conservative Christian think tank.